FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 # DBMStoDSPI implementation details

+Brief description of the project is on the main [page](../README.md).
 Different concepts on how to use and how does the software work with the hardware designes is described in the documents below:

 - [Crossbar configuration data](./crossbar_configuration.md)
   - In-detph description of the crossbar configuration between the hardware stream processing interface and AXI ports.